huangshuewei/huangshuewei/README.md

                   https://www.linkedin.com/in/shu-wei-huang-b373b3113/
 -----------------------------------------------------------------------------------------------------------
-In my GitHub, I plan to post my practice of Machine Learning and the Processing of Medical Images via Python (TensorFlow, Pytorch) and Matlab.
+In my GitHub, I plan to post my practice of Machine Learning and the Processing of Medical Images via Python (TensorFlow, Pytorch or Keras) and Matlab.

 Visit Math-computing file